 Arguably the most complex set of joints in the human body, the Temporomandibular joints, or TMJ, connect the lower jaw (mandible) to the skull (temporal bone) in front of the ear.
-The TMJ is comprised of muscles, blood vessels, nerves and bones which control the opening and closure of the mouth.
-The joints allow movement up and down, side to side, and forward and back—all the mobility necessary for biting, chewing and swallowing food, for speaking and for making facial expressions.
+The TMJ is comprised of muscles, blood vessels, nerves, and bones that control the opening and closure of the mouth.
+The joints allow movement up and down, side to side, and forward and back—all the mobility necessary for biting, chewing and swallowing food, speaking, and making facial expressions.

 Causes of TMJ disorder vary among patients but are often related to injury, oral misalignment and clenching or grinding of the teeth.
 Conditions that routinely affect other joints in the body, such as arthritis, also affect the temporomandibular joint.

 Because the cause of TMJ disorders varies widely from patient to patient, it is best to let your dentist develop a treatment plan that’s right for you.
 Our experienced team at Jason C. Croft DMD, General Family Dentistry can diagnose and recommend a treatment to alleviate pain and improve or restore normal TMJ function, typically using non-invasive TMJ therapy procedures.

 Schedule an appointment with us today and let us know how we can help you achieve your dream smile!